What Is Off Grid Solar Power?

 While off grid solar power may not be realistic or make financial sense for everyone, solar-plus-storage solutions are becoming more common as the cost of batteries drops, in part due to their eligibility for the federal Solar Investment Tax Credit (ITC).

 With a solar and battery solution, you can ensure some access to backup power while using the grid itself as a supplemental battery.
 That reduces the load – and therefore the cost – of the storage capacity you need to power all of your electricity needs at peak times and when the sun isn’t shining.

-Learn more about the backup power options we install and complete the form below today to get a quote for a solar-plus-storage solution or for a battery-only solution if you already have solar panels installed on your home.
+Learn more about our whole house battery backup options we install and complete the form below today to get a quote for a solar-plus-storage solution or for a battery-only solution if you already have solar panels installed on your home.